 What's the job really like?

-There are no specific entry requirements to become a building insulator, as you learn skills on the job.
+There are no specific requirements to become a building insulator as you gain skills on the job.

 However, most employers prefer you to: